Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Acknowledgement

 -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Jan-Nico Zaech} Dr. Jan-Nico Zaech, research scientist at INSAIT, Sofia University ``Sofia University St. Kliment Ohridski'', leads a research group on robotics and embodied AI.
 He received his Ph.D. at ETH Zurich with work on autonomous driving and quantum computer vision.
 His research revolves around robotic foundation models, with a focus on the integration of 3D data, visual robustness, and modular architectures. \end{IEEEbiography}

--2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Patrick Scheffe} (Graduate Student Member, IEEE) Patrick Scheffe received the B.Sc. degree in mechanical engineering and the M.Sc. degree in automation engineering from RWTH Aachen University, Aachen, Germany, in 2016 and 2019, respectively, where he is currently pursuing the Ph.D. degree in computer science with the Chair of Embedded Software.
-His research interests include distributed decision-making for networked control systems and its application to connected and autonomous vehicles. \end{IEEEbiography}
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Patrick Scheffe} (Graduate Student Member, IEEE) is a postdoctoral researcher at KU Leuven, Belgium.
+He has obtained a Ph.D. degree in Engineering in 2025 from RWTH Aachen University, Germany.
+His research revolves around multi-agent decision-making and its application to motion planning for connected and autonomous vehicles, both on-road and off-road. \end{IEEEbiography}

 -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Felix Jahncke} received his bachelor's degree in Mechanical Engineering and master's degree in Automotive Engineering from the Technical University of Munich.
 During his master's studies, he completed research visits at the Technical University of Delft (Netherlands) and the University of Pennsylvania (USA).
 Since 2023, he has been pursuing his Ph.D. at TUM, focusing on the transition from traditional software architectures towards end-to-end learning methods, using F1TENTH vehicles. \end{IEEEbiography}